Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails

 \section{Abstract}

 As Large Language Model (LLM) agents increasingly gain self-evolutionary capabilities to adapt and refine their strategies through real-world interaction, their long-term reliability becomes a critical concern.
 We identify the \fullours\ (\ours), a critical post-deployment risk unique to self-evolving LLM agents.
 Unlike training-time failures, \ours\ arises when continual interaction drives agents to abandon alignment constraints established during training in favor of reinforced, self-interested strategies.
 We formalize and analyze \ours\ through two complementary paradigms: \textit{Self-Interested Exploration}, where repeated high-reward deviations induce individual behavioral drift, and \textit{Imitative Strategy Diffusion}, where deviant behaviors spread across multi-agent systems.
-Building on these paradigms, we construct controllable testbeds and benchmark Qwen3-8B and Llama-3.1-8B-Instruct.
+Building on these paradigms, we construct controllable testbeds and benchmark both open and closed-source LLMs.
 Our experiments show that alignment benefits erode rapidly under self-evolution, with initially aligned models converging toward unaligned states.
 In multi-agent settings, successful violations diffuse quickly, leading to collective misalignment.
-Moreover, current reinforcement learning-based alignment methods provide only fragile defenses against alignment tipping.
-Together, these findings demonstrate that alignment of LLM agents is not a static property but a fragile and dynamic one, vulnerable to feedback-driven decay during deployment.
-Our data and code are available at \hyperlink{https://github.com/aiming-lab/ATP}{https://github.com/aiming-lab/ATP}.
+Moreover, current reinforcement learning-based alignment methods provide limited defenses against alignment tipping.
+These findings demonstrate that alignment of LLM agents is not a static property but a fragile and dynamic one, vulnerable to feedback-driven decay during deployment.